Your Greenhouse Plants Will Need Water

 An intermediate solution is to simply have a spigot or long hose from the house that allows you to water by hand more easily than using a watering can.
 In this solution, an internal spigot is preferable so you can keep the door to the greenhouse fully closed while watering.

 Piping water to the greenhouse is no more difficult than running standard lawn-sprinkler type PVC pipe a few dozen yards.
-Unless you have a very large greenhouse, standard pipe will supply plenty of water for your needs.
+Unless you have a very large greenhouse, a standard pipe will supply plenty of water for your needs.
 The pipes themselves, and the couplers and controls needed, are inexpensive.
 The major expense (or difficulty, if you do it yourself) is digging the trench.

 Keep in mind when you plan any kind of overhead system that mists or sprays water that some of that moisture is bound to go to places other than the plants.
 Benches, floors and other greenhouse components should be able to withstand wet conditions without causing problems.